matthieuSolente/email-gradient-generator/README.md

 - a direction (top, left, right or bottom) to your gradient.
 - or an angle.

 To create a sort of separator, add a stop (percentage) to your main color.
 The percentage of the second color will be automatically calculated.
+To have a clear separation, you must leave it at 50%, otherwise on Outlook the separation will be blurred.

 Finally, choose whether you want to insert text content or a simple image.